 You can also dynamically create new features from within a project.
 To do this, you must:

-You can make changes to feature definition anytime.
+You can make changes to a feature definition anytime.

-- If the feature has 1 or more annotations, you can only change everything except the tool type
+If the feature has one or more annotations, you can only change everything except the tool type.

 In general, proceed with caution when making changes to a feature that is already in use in existing labeling projects.